Kiffhost/exalted-scripture-understanding/Charms/Lunar/Perception/Senses/Stricken Calf Sense.md

 ---
 *The Lunar healer has a predator’s keen sense for the herd’s weakest member.*
 She rerolls 5s and 6s until they cease to appear on a diagnosis roll, and completes it instantly.
-Alternatively, this Charm can supplement a roll to detect a concealed character or a [[tracking]] roll.
+Alternatively, this Charm can supplement a roll to detect a concealed character or a [[Tracking]] roll.
 If the opposing character suffers from an ailment the Lunar has previously diagnosed, she adds a non-Charm success.